simonziegs/nashcalc/README.md

 - Positive values favor the attacker, negative values favor the defender.

 Lock Probabilities (Optional):
-- Check the "Lock?" box next to a move and enter a probability (0-100%) to fix it for best response or subtle exploit calculations.
+- Check the "Lock" box and enter a probability (0-100%) to fix it for best response or subtle exploit calculations.

+- Alternatively use QRE to set it automatically (Lambda values from 0.1 to 20, the bigger the closer to nash, the lower the more random)

 Calculate Strategies:
 - Calculate Nash: Computes the mixed-strategy Nash Equilibrium.